terrywbrady/CldAws230/README.md

 - Automatically shut down the instance after a prescribed amount of time.
 - Some control will be needed to limit the number of active deployments at one time.

-### Note

-~~Since the project requirements necessitate moving an application between regions, I imagine that target deployment server could be migrated between regions.
-The deployment region could be a choice made in the initial user interface.~~

 ## Design Ideas

 ### System Components